 Are there any dirty cops on the force helping to cover it up?
 They’re a good aid to smoothing out certain discrepancies, such as getting rid of evidence or helping someone escape, but be careful not to overdo it.
 Even a dirty cop will be concerned about getting caught and know they can only do so much before it starts looking suspicious.
 If a certain detective is going to play a role in your story, you’ll also want to consider their methods and what conclusions they may draw from the case.

 THE JUSTICE SYSTEM, MEDIA & PUBLIC

 If the state decides to press charges against a suspect, you’ll have another set of characters to think about.
 How will this play into your mystery?
-What kind of conclusions will the public, jury, and judge draw and how will those conclusions effect how everything plays out?
+What kind of conclusions will the public, jury, and judge draw and how will those conclusions affect how everything plays out?
 What kind of lengths will the lawyers on either side go to in order to prove guilt or innocence, respectively?
 Also, think about the emotional stress and turmoil this will place on anyone involved or connected to the crime.

 THE SECONDARY CHARACTERS

 Chances are, you’ve got a cast of characters that will have various roles to play in the murder, whether proactively or reactively.
 It’s important to consider all of their personal motivations, as well.
 If they’re involved in seeing the murder through, what are their motives for wanting to see this person off the planet?
 Why are they needed to see it through?
 Are they meant to aid it or do they foil it somehow?